joskna/AntennaFieldRepresentations.jl/docs/src/index.md

 - Resampling works only if for every sampling point in the target `SphereSamplingStrategy` the point on the opposite side of the sphere is also included in the sampling.
 - Resampling only works if the original `SphereSamplingStrategy` is a `GaussLegendreθRegularϕSampling` with an even number of `ϕ`-samples
 - `ChangeRepresentationMap`s and `changerepresentation` methods not completely implemented
+- changerepresentations to SphericalWaveExpansions and PlaneWaveExpansions of dipoles and currents of Incident type are wrong
 - `MLFMMSource` does not completely implement the `AntennaRepresentations` API